Content code

 Corps

-A diverging lens has the property of gathering together the extensions of the parallel rays that pass through it towards its focus.
+A diverging lens has the ability to gather together the extensions of the parallel rays that pass through it towards its focus.

 Image